kapouer/window-page/README.md

 API
 ---

-### stage serialization
+### stage serialization, root node

 The current construction stage of a document is saved into the first node having a `data-page-stage` attribute, and defaults to documentElement if none is found.

-It is important to keep it around when serializing / reloading the document or parts of the document.
+This node is called the `root node`, and is accessible through `Page.root`.

+If one needs to export a part of the document, that part should carry that attribute, to ensure Page will be able to resume loading at the correct stage.

 ### state object